r-lidar/lidRalignment/README.md

 3. **Fine**: Applies an iterative closest point (ICP) approach to finely align the CHM and DTM.
 4. **Extra Fine**: Used only when aligning two ground-based point clouds.
 It extracts trees and aligns them to achieve centimeter-level accuracy.

- A full description of the internal pipeline details is availailable [:book: here](https://r-lidar.github.io/lidRalignment/articles/internal.html).
+ A full description of the internal pipeline details is available [:book: here](https://r-lidar.github.io/lidRalignment/articles/internal.html).

 ```r
 library(lidR)